Leaders of Change Award Program

 Each of our institutions of higher education has leaders of change, but given the diversity of roles that these leaders play in our institutions, they often go unrecognized.
 “Leaders of Change” identifies and celebrates these exceptional individuals whose efforts have resulted in significant impact in their institutions and beyond.

-Nominations are now open for the 2017 Leaders of Change Recognition Program.
-The deadline is March 1, 2017.
+Nominations are now closed for the 2017 Leaders of Change Recognition Program.

 Who is a Leader of Change?